New user tutorial with QEMU

 expire: False

-Now let’s run the following command, which creates a file named meta-data containing configuration data.
+Now let’s run the following command, which creates a file named meta-data containing the instance ID we want to associate to the virtual machine instance.

 $ cat << EOF > meta-data